MicrosoftDocs/Devices-docs/surface/surface-it-toolkit.md

 The Tool Library in the Surface IT Toolkit is a centralized repository that provides IT admins with a suite of tools essential for the configuration and support of Surface devices.
 This library ensures that the most up-to-date versions of each tool are readily available for deployment.
 Each tool comes with a "Save Copy" option, allowing IT admins to download and save a copy of the installer for the respective tool.
 To learn more, see [Surface IT Toolkit Tool Library](surface-it-toolkit-library.md).

 ## Release notes

+### Version 1.186.141

+This version of Surface IT Toolkit, released May 30, 2024, includes the following updates:

+- Added support for Surface Pro 11th Edition, Surface Laptop 7th Edition, and Surface Pro X running Windows 10
+- Improved accessibility options
+- Resolved a font issue for non-English languages
+- The [Recovery Tool](surface-it-toolkit-usb-recover.md) now prevents the device from going to sleep while the process is active

 ### Version 1.143.141